 Vertical polarisation is when the electric field is vertical.
 When people talk about polarisation they are referring to the electric field vector.
 References to 'vertical' and 'horizontal' are frequent since terrestrial antennas are normally vertical or horizontal relative to the ground.

 Example 2.
 Vertical polarisation is produced by the open end of a rectangular waveguide whose narrow dimension is vertical and whose broad face is horizontal.
-The waveguide is typically energised by a vertical probe (like a single ended quarter-wave half dipole antenna) sticking through the broad face of the waveguide.
+The waveguide is typically energised by a vertical probe (like a single ended quarter-wave half of a half-wavelength dipole antenna) sticking through the broad face of the waveguide.
 Inside the waveguide think in terms of voltage between the centre lines of the two broad faces.
 This is the vertical electric field.
 Around the two narrow sides, current flows.
-It does not matter if the pin is at the top, pointing downwards, it is still vertical polarisation.
+It does not matter if the pin is at the top, pointing downwards, or at the bottom pointing upwards, in either case it is still vertical polarisation.

 To set nominal Vertical receive polarisation the broad faces of the LNB waveguide must be on top and underneath.